 If you just throw used biodegradable diapers in the trash, it’s a NO. You’re just wasting your money.
 Modern landfills are designed to be kept air-tight which essentially prevents the process of biodegradation.
 Not much, if anything, biodegrades in a landfill.

 The only reason to use fully biodegradable diapers that I can think of is the peace of mind you have for using a fully natural diaper.
 Which is great, right?
 It’s the safest for your baby, and it’s the better choice for the environment.
 Even though the diaper is likely going to end up in a landfill anyway, the manufacturing practices are much more eco-friendly and the toll on the environment isn’t as pronounced.

 One more thing before I wrap it up…

 Have you thought about cloth diapers?

 I hear ya’.
 You’re totally grossed out by the idea.
 Or you don’t own a washing machine.
 Plus you don’t have enough time.
-And you have too many kids to count.
+You have too many kids to count.
 Life is busy…

-If you do decide to switch to or start with cloth though, you can make a huge difference in the environmental impact.
-By using cloth diapers, you can prevent thousands of disposables from ending up in the landfills.
+However, if you do give cloth a chance, you can make a huge difference in the environmental impact.
+By using cloth diapers, you can prevent thousands of disposables from ending up in landfills.
 That’s thousands of diapers worth of space for each cloth-diapered child!
-Modern HE washers use very little water and little electricity, detergent goes a long way since so very little of it is needed, and diapers can be line-dried if you want to be the frugal queen.
-Other than that, your washer does the dirtiest job.
+Modern HE washers use very little water and little electricity, detergent goes a long way since very little of it is needed, and diapers can be line-dried if you want to be the frugal queen.
+Other than that, your washer does the dirtiest job!

 But hey, no pressure.
 If you don’t feel like cloth, it’s fine.
-I won’t curse you, I promise!
+I won’t curse you.

-(If you’d like to find out what’s hiding in that package of baby wipes you’ve been buying, please click here.)
+If you’d like to find out what’s hiding in that package of BABY WIPES you’ve been using, don’t forget to click here.